haixuanTao/haixuantao.github.io/src/03-deep_learning_in_rust.md

 ## Introduction

 Building Deep Learning algorithms is paramount for doing Data Science in Rust.
-In this post, I wanted to know:
+In this post, I show how:
-- If Rust can support GPU.
+- Rust can support GPU.
-- If Rust can provide superior performance than Python and by how much.
+- Rust can provide superior performance than Python and by how much.
-- If Rust is viable for real DL work.
+- Rust good and bad use case for Deep Learning.

 ## State of the art of Deep Learning in Rust